-Linux Audio Plugin Development (LAPD)
+Linux Audio Development (LAD)

 Our Mission

-While Linux is the de facto standard operating system for synthesizers, keyboards, effect units and controllers, many audio plugin vendors do not offer Linux versions of their products.
+While Linux is the de facto standard operating system for synthesizers, keyboards, effect units and controllers, many audio vendors do not offer Linux versions of their products.

 Frequently Asked Questions